tfsec/tfsec.github.io/_docs/aws/AWS019.md

 ---
-title: aws-kms-auto-rotate-keys - A KMS key is not configured to auto-rotate.
+title: A KMS key is not configured to auto-rotate.
+shortcode: aws-kms-auto-rotate-keys
+legacy: AWS019
 summary: A KMS key is not configured to auto-rotate.
 resources: [aws_kms_key]
-permalink: /docs/aws/aws-kms-auto-rotate-keys/
+permalink: /docs/aws/kms/auto-rotate-keys/
+redirect_from:
+  - /docs/aws/AWS019/
 ---

 ### Explanation